awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1195.md

  To use an older version of Aurora MySQL, you can create new database clusters by specifying the engine version through the AWS Management Console, the AWS CLI, or the RDS API\.

  If you have any questions or concerns, AWS Support is available on the community forums and through [AWS Premium Support](http://aws.amazon.com/support)\.
-For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.
+For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 **Note**
  This version is currently not available in the following AWS Regions: Europe \(London\) \[eu\-west\-2\], AWS GovCloud \(US\-East\) \[us\-gov\-east\-1\], AWS GovCloud \(US\-West\) \[us\-gov\-west\-1\], China \(Ningxia\) \[cn\-northwest\-1\], and Asia Pacific \(Hong Kong\) \[ap\-east\-1\]\.
 There will be a separate announcement once it is made available\.

 **Note**
 The procedure to upgrade your DB cluster has changed\.
-For more information, see [Database Upgrades and Patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching)\.
+For more information, see [Database upgrades and patches for Amazon Aurora MySQL](AuroraMySQL.Updates.md#AuroraMySQL.Updates.Patching)\.

 ## Improvements<a name="AuroraMySQL.Updates.1195.Improvements"></a>
 +  Fixed an issue on Aurora reader instances that reduced free memory during long\-running transactions while there is a heavy transaction commit traffic on the writer instance\.